theghoxt69-creator/Discord-bot-fully./README.md

       enabled: false
   ```
 - Missing entries default to `enabled: true` for backward compatibility.
 Skipped cogs log as “Skipping cog <name> (disabled in config.modules)”.
+- See `config.minimal.example.yaml` for a moderation-only template (tickets, moderation/report, vcmod, perms, staff applications) with other cogs disabled.

 ## 🧾 Logging Channels
 - Configure a default log channel with `/setlogchannel` (also seeds `log_channels.default`).